Skip to content

 net start msiserver

 Restart your PC and try Windows Update again.
-This fixed the error on 3 out of 4 of our test machines.
-The whole process takes about 5 minutes.
+This clears the error in most cases.
+The whole process is quick.

 #Fix 4: Re-register Wups2.dll